 BC3's current Impact Areas include Purchasing and Aggregation; Program Sharing, Development, and Coordination; Policy; and Community and Professional Development.
 These Impact Areas reflect the kinds of value we offer to our membership.

 Addressing climate change demands flexibility.
-Each year, BC3's Board assesses member needs, new opportunities, and pressing challenges to select topical Focus Areas that guide BC3 strategy.
-In 2018, our Focus Areas are Employee Engagement and Climate Resilience and Adaptation.
+Each year, BC3's Board assesses member needs, new opportunities, and pressing challenges to select topical Focus Areas that guide BC3's strategy.

 Frequently Asked Questions